tomkuttler/Clash-Perpetuation/README.md

 3. Click on Open Project and navigate to the cloned repository directory
 4. Select the project.greenfoot file and click Open
 5. Press enter to start the game

+> [!WARNING]
+> The size of the maps fits to a fullscreen window of Greenfoot on Windows 10.
+> If you are using Windows 11 and the maps are cut off because of the larger Taskbar, activate this setting: Automatically hide the taskbar

 ## How to Play